-Gonadotropins are hormones produced by the pituitary gland to stimulate sperm and egg development and release reproductive hormones such as estrogen, progesterone, androgens and testosterone.
-They are also indirectly involved in the stimulation of secondary sexual characteristics such as hair growth and breast development.
+Gonadotropins are hormones produced by the pituitary gland in the brain to stimulate sperm and egg development.
+They also result in the release reproductive hormones such as estrogen, progesterone, androgens and testosterone from the testicles and ovaries.
+They are indirectly involved in the stimulation of secondary sexual characteristics such as hair growth and breast development.
 There are two types of gonadotropins and include follicle stimulating hormone (FSH) and luteinizing hormone (LH).

-Two different types of gonadotropins are available in the market, which include human menopausal gonadotropins (hMG - Repronex, Menopur and Bravelle) derived from menopausal women; and recombinant FSH (rFSH - Gonal-F or Follistim) and recombinant LH (rLH – Luveris), which are genetically engineered.
+Two different types of gonadotropins are available in the market, which include human menopausal gonadotropin (hMG –Menopur) derived from menopausal women; and recombinant FSH (rFSH – Gonal-F or Follistim) which is genetically engineered.
 Gonadotropins cannot be absorbed through the stomach or the skin.
 Therefore, they must be administered by injection rather than as a pill or a patch.

 HMG includes equal amounts of FSH and LH in its preparations (75 units of FSH and 75 units of LH).
-In the menopausal years, excessive FSH and LH hormones are released from the pituitary gland due to lack of suppression by ovarian hormones (estrogen, AMH, and Inhibin B).
-The excess FSH and LH are concentrated, filtered, and purified for medical use.
-These drugs constitute the older version of gonadotropic drugs that have been available since 1970s under different names such as Puregon, Pergonal and Fertinex that are no longer available in the market.
+In the menopausal years, excessive FSH and LH (HCG) hormones are released from the pituitary gland due to lack of suppression by ovarian hormones (estrogen, AMH, and Inhibin B).
+The excess FSH and LH (HCG) are concentrated, filtered, and purified for medical use.
+These drugs constitute the older version of gonadotropic drugs that have been available since 1970s under different names such as Puregon, Pergonal, Fertinex, Repronex that are no longer available in the US market.

-Repronex and Menopur are manufactured by the same company and have equal efficacy, but Menopur is the newest form of these drugs that has been purified further to minimize side effects and can also be injected under the skin (subcutaneous) or into the muscle (intramuscular).
+Menopur is the newest and the only available form of human menopausal gonadotropin that has been purified further to minimize side effects and can be injected under the skin (subcutaneous) or into the muscle (intramuscular).
 HMG comes in the form of a powder inside a sterile vial that must be mixed with water prior to injection.

 2. Recombinant FSH (rFSH) – Gonal-F and Follistim